Rnaveennithyakalyan/context_aware_qa_bot/README.md

 ---

-##  How It Works
+##  How It Works (RAG Pipeline)

-- `ingest.py` → Extracts full text from a PDF using PyMuPDF
+- `ingest.py` → Reads the uploaded PDF and saves clean text
-- `indexing.py` → Converts text into embeddings with `sentence-transformers` and stores in FAISS
+- `indexing.py` → Embeds the text and builds the FAISS index for semantic search
+- `retrieval.py` → Pulls the top-k relevant chunks from your document
+- `qa_bot.py` → Builds Gemini prompts using those chunks as context
-- `run_bot.py` → Orchestrates the full pipeline, launches the terminal-based Q&A loop
+- `run_bot.py` → Automates the full pipeline and launches the interactive terminal bot
-- `retrieval.py` & `qa_bot.py` → Contain modular logic for semantic search and Gemini response generation—can be reused in other interfaces

 ---

-##  Document Requirements
+##  Document Guidelines

-- File format: PDF
+- Format: PDF only (support for other formats can be added)
-- Place the file in the `data/` folder (default)
+- Place your file inside the `data/` folder before running
-- You can adjust the file path in `ingest.py` if needed
+- Large or image-heavy PDFs should contain extractable text

 ---

 ##  Configuration Tips

+- Adjust `k` in `similarity_search(query, k=3)` to expand/restrict retrieved context
-- Adjust `k=3` in `similarity_search()` for more or fewer retrieved chunks
+- Update `GEMINI_MODEL` in `.env` for better accuracy or response quality
-- Switch to `gemini-1.5-pro` or other supported model by updating `.env`
-- Want persistent memory or a web UI?
-This structure makes it easy to extend!
+- Want to expose this bot as a web app or API?
+Just reuse `qa_bot.py` and `retrieval.py`!

 ---

 ##  Future Enhancements

--  Streamlit or Flask-based Web Interface
+-  Streamlit front-end (web-based version)
--  Telegram Chatbot integration
--  Persistent memory across sessions
+-  Persistent memory or history across sessions
--  Upload-anywhere document interface
+-  Telegram / WhatsApp chatbot modes
+-  Multi-file or folder-based ingestion
--  Visualization dashboard for FAISS embeddings
+-  FAISS visual diagnostics and cluster heatmaps

 ---

 ##  License

 This project is licensed under the **MIT License**.
-You're free to use, modify, and build on it!
+Use it freely, modify it, and contribute!

 ---

 ##  Contact & Credits

 Created by [@Rnaveennithyakalyan](https://github.com/Rnaveennithyakalyan)
 Email: [naveennithyakalyan@gmail.com](mailto:naveennithyakalyan@gmail.com)

 ---